 Our landmark project Scenario House, located in Stoke Newington, was covered widely by the media and shortlisted for several prestigious architecture awards – including the 2018 RIBA London Awards.
 It demonstrates our successful approach to domestic architecture projects.

-If you’re considering a residential architectural project in Archway or North London, we’re here to help, whether it’s a renovation, extension or new-build.
-We’ve created a brief illustrated overview to help you understand each stage of the process, whether you’re planning a home extension, renovation or new-build in North London.
-Most architecture projects in Archway require planning permission from Haringey or Camden Council.
-With our successful record securing planning permission on behalf of our clients, we can claim home advantage across North London.
+If you’re considering a residential architectural project in Cheltenham, we’re here to help, whether it’s a renovation, extension or new-build.
+We’ve created a brief illustrated overview to help you understand each stage of the process, whether you’re planning a home extension, renovation or new-build in Cheltenham Most architecture projects in Cheltenham require planning permission.
+With our successful record securing planning permission on behalf of our clients, we can claim home advantage across the UK.

 Discover if your chosen architect has had success steering planning applications through your local council.
 Visit the “planning applications” section of your council’s website and enter the architect’s name in the search criteria.

 Scenario is an established architecture practice focusing on contemporary residential design.
 We take on projects of every scale and scope, from home refurbishment, renovation and expansions to new-builds.